 In order to maintain and grow market access, importing countries must trust Australia’s export system.
 We’re working to understand what builds and strengthens this trust.

-A new report will provide insight on opportunities to build trust in the system, how this could best be achieved, as well as areas of vulnerability.
+Our report provides insight on opportunities to build trust in the system, how this could best be achieved, as well as areas of vulnerability.
 This will enable Australia’s agrifood sector to target investments more efficiently and effectively.

-The Trusted Agrifood Exports Mission is a partnership between CSIRO, the Department of Agriculture, Fisheries and Forestry, and Meat & Livestock Australia to digitally transform Australia’s agrifood supply chain and grow export premiums across commodities.
+The Trusted Agrifood Exports Mission is digitally transforming Australia’s agrifood supply chain and growing export premiums across commodities.